-- Progression through the pay points for employees on temporary reassignment will be subject to the performance requirements set out in their Performance Agreement being met and the period of temporary reassignment being for at least three months or certified by the Director-General (delegate) as being expected to be for at least three months, subject to clauses 245, 265 and clauses 269 - 272, and receive a minimum rating of 'Fully Effective'.
+- Progression through the pay points for employees on temporary reassignment will be subject to the performance requirements set out in their Performance Agreement being met and the period of temporary reassignment being for at least six months or certified by the Director-General as being expected to be for at least six months, subject to clauses 249-253, and the employee receiving a minimum rating of 'Fully Effective'.

 - Employees will continue to receive payment for temporary assignment of duties while on paid leave and during public holidays for the period that the temporary assignment would have continued but for the leave or the public holiday.

 - Where an employee possesses a first aid certificate and a continuing ability commensurate with that qualification and the employee has first aid responsibilities for a continuous period of four weeks or more, the employee will be paid an allowance in accordance with Table 2 within Appendix D. Further information can be found in the First Aid Policy.

 - An employee will continue to be paid the allowance while on paid leave and during public holidays provided the employee would have been entitled to the allowance for the period of leave or the public holiday.

 - All travel must be organised to ensure maximum value to the Commonwealth with no personal expense, monetary gain or other type of benefit to the employee.
 In requiring travel for business purposes, managers will consider an employee’s family responsibilities, personal circumstances, and work health and safety factors that may affect an employee’s ability to travel and where possible make alternate arrangements for the travel.